On this page

 - Complete the setup process for each operator separately

 There is no cross-operator credential or single integration point.
-The credentials you receive are bound to one operator only — using them against another operator's facilities will return an error.
+The credentials the external payment provider receives are bound to one operator only — using them against another operator's facilities will return an error.

 This per-operator model exists because each operator manages their own facility configuration, pricing and zone structure in Autopay independently.
-Your area codes, zone mappings and contract terms are agreed per operator.
+External payment provider's area codes, zone mappings and contract terms are agreed per operator.

 Setup and onboarding